giorgiaBertacchini/MLOps-DevelopPhase/README.md

 <div align="center">
   <img width="350" alt="BentoML logo" src="https://github.com/giorgiaBertacchini/MLOps-kedro-auto/blob/experiment-finally/img_readme/bentoml_logo.png">
 </div>

+:books: *Theory: the validated model is deployed to a target environment to serve predictions.
+In Continuous Deployment (CD) the deploied system should automatically deploy the model prediction service.*

 [BentoML](https://docs.bentoml.org/en/latest/), on the other hand, focuses on ML in production.
 By design, BentoML is agnostic to the experimentation platform and the model development environment.
 BentoML only focuses on serving and deploying trained models.